 If you don’t have a dutch oven, you could try this in another heavy pot with a lid, but I really think for the texture to be perfect, it does need the extra heat.

 If you’re looking for a good dutch oven, I’m linking a few below:

 You can make this bread the day before a dinner party or big event if you’d like – simply wrap it up in cellophane tightly before the second rise and refrigerate.
 When ready, pull out the dough, let it come to room temperature and rise, then punch down to roll into a ball and place into preheated dutch oven.

-- 600 grams all-purpose flour (about 4 cups, lightly packed and leveled off)
+- 600 grams flour, about 4 cups, lightly packed and leveled off

 - 1½ tablespoons salt